smarkets/qa-takehome-test/README.md

 - Make sure to have [expo-cli](https://docs.expo.io/workflow/expo-cli/) installed
 - Start the app: `yarn start`

-This will open a web page in your browser from which you can run the app on an emulator or on your own device with the Expo client.
+This will open a web page in your browser from which you need run the app on an emulator or on your own device with the Expo client by scanning the QR code in it.
 More information can be found in Expo documentation.

 ---